Gifted-s/Zoom-Clone/README.md

-# Video Chatting App Using WebRTC
+# Zoom Clone Using WebRTC